ProgrammingCharm/Tracker/README.md

 This should effectively setup a database on-disk, meaning it will be stored on your local machine either on your SSD or HDD.
 Within the ddl.py file that you just ran, there is a connection object that creates a new database on-disk called "tracker.db", you should see this be added to your current folder as "tracker.db".

+Also run the python interpreter on the dml.py file:

+python3 dml.py

 You can check to make sure this was created by entering the sqlite command line interface.
 Sqlite is the technology that is used to set up a database on-disk so you can use tracker productivity tool on your local machine.
 Run the following into the terminal:

 sqlite3 tracker.db